TituxDev/Ccode/README.md

 Instructions:
 -Compile test.c using your prefered compiler.
--Select a label from fucntion_list enum at top of general.h.
+-Select a label from function_list enum at top of general.h.
 -Search for the label defined in functionlist matrix at top of the code that refers to macro's index delectred from function_list.
 -Run the output binary file from compilation using the selected label from function list, and next for macro's arguments if are needed.
 -Macro label can be calles with upper or lower case indistincly.